Solidified/phpNSLookup/README.md

 After spending several evenings searching the net for PHP code releated to performing domain lookups,<br>I decided to write something instead.

-DSNGetRecord.php will display information returned from DNS<br>
+DNSGetRecord.php will display information returned from DNS<br>
 (whether from your own server or another local DNS resolution source).

 I am releasing this code based on the GPL V3 license.<br>